How much will I get paid for working?

 Amount of the minimum wage

 The government adjusts the amount of the minimum wage twice a year: on 1st January and 1st July.
-As of January 2022, the amounts – per month, week and day, for a full working week – are:
+You can find the current minimum wage amounts here.

 Minimum wage requirement for employees subject to an employment permit